-- Remove the trim ring from the back of the alarm by holding the trim ring and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - 2.
-After selecting the proper smoke alarm location as described in section 1 and wiring the AC QUICK CONNECT harness as described in the WIRING INSTRUCTIONS, attach the trim ring to the electrical box (see figure 5). - 3.
-Use a screwdriver to punch out only the pair of holes in the trim ring that match your type of electrical box or plaster ring.
+- 3. Use a screwdriver to punch out only the pair of holes in the trim ring that match your type of electrical box or plaster ring.
 Mount the trim ring to the electrical box, using the appropriate holes.
-NOTE: Use the circle, square and octagon markings near each mounting hole in the trim ring to help you select the correct mounting holes (see figure 5). - 4.
-Pull the AC QUICK CONNECTOR through the center hole in the trim ring and mount the ring, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws (see figure 5). - 5.
-Plug the AC QUICK CONNECTOR into the back of the alarm (see figure 6), making sure that the locks on the connector snap into place.
-Then push the excess wire back into the electrical box through the hole in the center of the trim ring. - 6.
-If you have finished all the WIRING, BATTERY INSTALLATION AND TRIM RING MOUNTING STEPS, you can install the alarm on the trim ring.
-Alignment marks are provided on the side of the alarm and on the trim ring (see figure 7). - 7.
-Install the alarm on the trim ring with the indicating marks aligned and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm snaps in place (see figure 7). - 8.
-Turn on the AC power.
-The green AC Power On Indicator should be lit when the alarm is operating from AC power.
+NOTE: Use the circle, square and octagon markings near each mounting hole in the trim ring to help you select the correct mounting holes (see Figure 2). - 4.
+Pull the A.C.
+QUICK CONNECTOR through the center hole in the trim ring and mount the ring, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws (see Figure 2). - 5.
+Plug the A.C.
+QUICK CONNECTOR into the back of the alarm (see Figure 3), making sure that the locks on the connector snap into place.
+Then push the excess wire back into the electrical box through the hole in the center of the trim ring. - If you have finished all the WIRING AND TRIM RING MOUNTING STEPS, you can install the alarm on the trim ring.
+Alignment marks are provided on the side of the alarm and on the trim ring (see Figure 4). - Install the alarm on the trim ring with the indicating marks aligned and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm snaps in place (see Figure 4).

+8. Turn on the A.C. power.
+The green A.C.
+Power On Indicator should be lit when the alarm is operating from A.C. power.